Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 self.state_machine.move.angular.z = self.kp * error")
 )

-This technique was used in "Post_Crosswalk", "Post_Roundabout", and "Dirt_Road" states.
+This technique was used in "Post_Crosswalk" and "Post_Roundabout" states.
 \
 === Roundabout
 #figure(